dineshpinto/market-analytics/README.md

 ```

 ## Disclaimer
-This project is only for educational purposes, always do your own research before making any investment decisions.
+This project is ONLY for educational purposes.
+There is NO guarantee of the accuracy of the output data.
+Do not make any trading or investment decisions based on these results.
+Always do your own research.